longturn/freeciv21/docs/Contributing/msys2.rst

 Setup
 =====

-This chapter is about creating new MSYS2 build environment.
+This chapter is about creating a new MSYS2 build environment.

 #.
 Download MSYS2 from their homepage: https://www.msys2.org/#installation